 Leo Scheer joined LexPhil in 1965 as Music Director and Conductor.
 Scheer, a native of Jersey City, NJ, was the first conductor of LexPhil to implement a policy of paying all musicians, who had previously been members of the orchestra on a volunteer basis.
 Scheer was Music Director for six seasons before he resigned in 1971.

 In 1972, Dr. George Zack joined LexPhil as Music Director and Conductor after a year-long search during the 71-72 season.
 Dr. Zack was chosen by a committee made up of sponsors, LexPhil Board Members, members of the LexPhil Guild and the principal musician of each section of the orchestra.
 Dr. Zack served as LexPhil’s Music Director for 37 years before his retirement in 2009.
 A native of Arkansas, Dr. Zack has been an incredible presence in not only the history of the LexPhil orchestra, but in the Lexington community.
-You can view Dr. Zack’s full biography below.
+You can view Dr. Zack’s full biography here.

 In April 2009, Scott Terrell was named Music Director and Conductor of LexPhil after a two-year search that drew from 278 applications.
 A native of Michigan, Terrell worked with the Charleston Symphony Orchestra for five years prior to joining LexPhil and was the Assistant Conductor of the Minnesota Orchestra from 1998-2003.
 For a complete biography of Maestro Terrell, click here.
+Visit his website here.